mpacula/COSMOS/docs/source/getting_started.rst

 .. note::

-    Currently the system you're running the web interface on must be the same (or have :term:`DRMAA` access to) as the system you're running the workflow on.
+    Currently the system you're running the runweb interface on must be the same (or have :term:`DRMAA` access to) as the system you're running the workflow on.

 Visit `<http://servername:8080>`_ to access it (or`<http://localhost:8080>`_ if you're running cosmos locally.